 Métro: Pont Neuf (line 7)

-Read More: Here’s the lowdown on all the Paris arrondissements including the best things to do in each one.
+Read More | Here’s an in-depth guide to all the Paris arrondissements including the best things to do in each one and where to stay.

-Paris Streets 2eme | Galerie Vivienne
+2. Paris Streets 2eme | Galerie Vivienne

 Including a covered passageway when sharing the best streets to walk in Paris is a must.
 Stroll along the gorgeous mosaic floors of Galerie Vivienne and transport yourself, for a moment, back to 1823 when this covered passageway was filled with Parisians socializing and meeting up at cafés.
 With natural light streaming along the hallway of Galerie Vivienne, the boutiques, stores and cafés are worth exploring or, at the very least, engaging in a window-shopping expedition.
-If it’s a chilly or rainy day, this Paris street is your go-to destination.
+If it’s a chilly or rainy day, this famous Paris street is your go-to destination.

 Paris Streets, Getting To Galerie Vivienne: